Order Cadence

 Different suppliers have different rhythms.
 Your domestic supplier takes weekly orders.
 Your factory in China ships quarterly.
 Your 3PL restocks FBA on the 1st and 15th.

 Without Order Cadence, you are either checking inventory constantly or ordering reactively after something stocks out.
-With Order Cadence, you check on your order days, send the picklist, and move on.
+With Order Cadence, you review the vendors that matter this week, send the draft when it is right, and move on.

 What Gets Calculated